MARIN MAN TO MAN: REFECTIONS

 whose partners have breast cancer.

-group, it met its promises to be "a sympathetic forum to
+It quickly met its promises to be "a sympathetic forum to

 discuss and understand the challenge for the man to be supportive